connorvoigt/Venture/README.md

 ## Backend Scripts

+From the repository's root directory, install the dependencies in 'requirements.txt'

 In the backend directory, you can run:

 ### 'python scrapeApp.py'

-Starts the backend server for the GoOut application.\
+Starts the backend server for the GoOut application.

 ### 'python backend.py'

-Starts the backend server for the StayIn application.\
+Starts the backend server for the StayIn application.

 ## Frontend Scripts